-Whitstable lifeboat crews were called to a serious incident onboard a cockle dredger off the harbour on Saturday when three of the vessels crew sustained injuries following an accident involving a power tool in the hold.
+Whitstable lifeboat crews were called to a serious incident onboard a cockle dredger off the harbour on Saturday when three of the vessel’s crew sustained injuries after it grounded heavily on a sandbank.

-As ever the scenario had been devised by Dr Terry Stefani, Whitstable Lifeboat Casualty Care Co-ordinator and included casualties with simulated but realistic injuries played by University of Greenwich paramedic lecturers Scott Goudie and Lindsay Hart along with volunteer casualty Tony Wood.
+The scenario had been devised by Dr Terry Stefani, Whitstable Lifeboat Casualty Care Co-ordinator, and included casualties with simulated but realistic injuries played by paramedics Sian Sidders, Lisa Page and Ian Wood from the South East Coast Ambulance Service (SECAMB).

-If all this was not enough for the two lifeboat crews to deal with, their first task was to locate the casualty vessel, the Whitstable cockle dredger 'Oly Ray' provided for the exercise by Pat Gilson of Cardium Shellfish and reported to be adrift off the town and as part of the scenario the lifeboat crews were informed that help from other lifeboats and a helicopter was some time away.
+If all this was not enough for the two lifeboat crews to deal with, their first task was to locate the casualty vessel, the Whitstable cockle dredger 'Oly Ray', provided for the exercise by Cardium Shellfish.

-This year the two crews taking part were Helmsman Rob Judge with crew Tim Smith, Oz Warren and Jay Collins who went first with Helmsman Craig Sidders, Vicky Kypta, Nikky Williams and Dan Monk taking the lifeboat for the second run.
+This year the two crews taking part were Helmsman Rob Judge with his crew of Tim Smith, Andy Williams and Alex Quan who went first, followed by Helmsman Andy Mayo with Ruth Oliver, Mike Keam and Liam Sidders taking the lifeboat for the second run.